ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 I now own a much cheaper, quieter, cooler, and less power-hungry computer, which happens to be also significantly faster than my iMac Pro.
 All it needs is a little more RAM (although I have not yet had an issue with the 16 GB capacity) and a larger monitor.

 I am looking forward to seeing how it behaves over the next few months, and I can't wait for the "Pro" versions of the CPU to come out soon in new higher-end iMacs and laptops.
-Then my iMac Pro will be ready to move on - although there is no real hurry as it still performs wonderfully, if about 20% slower for my compilations.
+Then my iMac Pro will be ready to move on - although there is no real hurry as it still performs wonderfully, if about 20% slower and hotter during my compilations.

 ---